 Ex.
-1001, 10:28-33.
+1501, 10:28-33.
 Thus, after identifying a claimed substitution, an ordinary artisan would, through routine tests, determine the binding affinity of the humanized antibody.

 The '213 patent cites Queen 1989 to demonstrate that "[i]t ha[d] previously been shown that the antigen binding affinity of a humanized antibody can be increased by mutagenesis based upon molecular modelling."
 Id. at 53:45-47 (citing Ex.
-1034).
+1534).
 Queen 1989 teaches constructing a humanized antibody "that would reduce immunogenicity while retaining high binding affinity."
 Ex.
-1034, 1.
+1534, 3.
 And as the '213 patent makes clear, the humanized antibody with the claimed substitution binds the antigen.
-Just as "an obvious formulation cannot become nonobvious simply by administering it to a patient and claiming the resulting serum concentrations," PAR Pharm., 773 F.3d at 1195, an otherwise obvious antibody does not become nonobvious simply because it, as expected, binds the antigen.
+Just as "an obvious formulation cannot become nonobvious simply by administering it to a patient and claiming the resulting serum concentrations," PAR Pharm., 773 F.3d at 1195, an otherwise obvious antibody does not become nonobvious merely because it, as expected, binds the antigen.
 "To hold otherwise would allow any formulation-no matter how obvious-to become patentable merely by testing and claiming an inherent property."
 Id.

-Fourth, Patent Owner warns us that accepting Petitioner's obviousness theory "would have sweeping consequences," because it "would render obvious any humanized antibody that contains one or more of the dozens of framework substitutions supposedly disclosed in the asserted references effectively foreclosing patent protection for most[,] if not all[,] humanized antibodies."
+Fourth, Patent Owner warns us that accepting Petitioner's obviousness theory "would have sweeping consequences," because it "would render obvious any humanized antibody that contains one or more of the dozens of framework substitutions supposedly disclosed in the asserted references-effectively foreclosing patent protection for most, if not all, humanized antibodies."
 PO Resp.
-51. We are not persuaded.
+50-51.
+We are not persuaded.
 Elsewhere in this Decision, we uphold claims that recite more than one framework substitution.
 Each of the claims we determine to be obvious recites a humanized antibody comprising a single substitution of a residue suggested by prior art, with no other meaningful limitation.
-As Petitioner correctly points out,
+As Petitioner correctly points out, "[t]he claims are obvious because PO claims vast genuses of humanized antibodies that would be identified as a matter of course following the prior art, having tested only a handful while relying on 'routine' skill to fill in the gaps."
+Reply 16.